-Figure 5.8 | Comparisons of simulated and reconstructed NH temperature changes. (a) Changes over the last millennium (Medieval Climate Anomaly, MCA; Little Ice Age, LIA; 20th century, 20C) (b) Response to individual volcanic events. (c) Response to multi-decadal periods of volcanic activity. (d) Response to multi-decadal variations in solar activity. (e) Mean change from the MCA to the LIA. (f) Mean change from 20th century to LIA.
-Note that some reconstructions represent a smaller spatial domain than the full Northern Hemisphere (NH) or a specific season, while annual temperatures for the full NH mean are shown for the simulations. (a) Simulations shown by coloured lines (thick lines: multi-model-mean; thin lines: multi-model 90% range; red/blue lines: models forced by stronger/weaker solar variability, though other forcings and model sensitivities also differ between the red and blue groups); overlap of reconstructed temperatures form selected periods positioned so that the years with peak negative forcing are aligned) of the forcing and temperature response to: (b) 12 of the strongest individual volcanic or solar forcing for the individual selected periods together with the composite mean (thick line); in (d), the composite mean of volcanic forcing (green) during the solar composite is also shown.
-Lower panels show the NH temperature composite means and 90% range of syncad between simulations (red line, pink shading) or reconstructions (grey line and shading), with overlap indicated by darker shading.
+Figure 5.8: Comparisons of simulated and reconstructed NH temperature changes. (a) Changes over the last millennium. (b) Response to individual volcanic events. (c) Response to multidecadal periods of volcanic activity. (d) Response to multidecadal variations in solar activity. (e) Mean change from MCA to LIA. (f) Mean change from 20th century to LIA.
+Note that some reconstructions represent a smaller spatial domain than the full NH or a specific season, while annual temperatures for the full NH mean are shown for the simulations. (a) Simulations shown by coloured lines (thick lines: multi-model-mean; thin lines: multi-model 90% range; red/blue lines: models forced by stronger/weaker solar variability, though other forcings and model sensitivities also differ between the red and blue groups); overlap of reconstructed temperatures shown by grey shading; all data are expressed as anomalies from their 1500-1850 mean and smoothed with a 30-year filter.
+Superposed composites (time segments from selected periods positioned so that the years with peak negative forcing are aligned) of the forcing and temperature response to: (b) 12 of the strongest individual volcanic forcing events after 1400 (the data shown are not smoothed); (c) multidecadal changes in volcanic activity; (d) multidecadal changes in solar irradiance.
+Upper panels show volcanic or solar forcing for the individual selected periods together with the composite mean (thick line); in (d), the composite mean of volcanic forcing (green) during the solar composite is also shown.
+Lower panels show the NH temperature composite means and 90% range of spread between simulations (red line, pink shading) or reconstructions (grey line and shading), with overlap indicated by darker shading.
 Mean NH temperature difference between (e) MCA (950-1250) and LIA (1450-1850) and (f) 20th century (1900-2000) and LIA, from reconstructions (grey), multi-reconstruction mean and range (dark grey), multi-model mean and range and individual simulations (red/blue for models forced by stronger/weaker solar variability).
-Where an ensemble of simulations is available from one model, the ensemble mean is shown in solid and the individual ensemble means by open circles.
-Results are sorted into ascending order and la
+Where an ensemble of simulations is available from one model, the ensemble mean is shown in solid and the individual ensemble members by open circles.
+Results are sorted into ascending order and labelled.
+Reconstructions, models and further details are given in Appendix 5.A.1 and Tables 5.A.1 and 5.A.6.